Bordeaux & Dordogne

 2. How far are Bordeaux and Dordogne from Paris?

-Bordeaux is just 2 hours by high-speed train, and the Dordogne is about 2 additional hours by car, making them perfect for a short escape.
+Bordeaux is just two hours by high-speed train, and the Dordogne is about two additional hours by car, making them perfect for a short escape.

 3. Which towns or areas should I not miss?